MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 4. After the new environment is active (listed as **Ready** in the **State** column) go to the next procedure on changing the maximum upload file size.

+>[!NOTE]
+>In subsequent procedures throughout this topic, use the production environment instead of the default environment shown in the screen shots.

 ### Change maximum upload file size<a name="upload"></a>

 In the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC application, you can upload your own 3D files, as well as videos and 2D images.
 Many of these files will be larger than 5 MB, so you need to change the maximum file size for files that are uploaded.
 To do this, you'll change the setting for the email attachment size to 128 MB (131072 KB).